 The Center for Evidence-Based Crime Policy at George Mason University in collaboration with the School of Criminology and Criminal Justice at Arizona State University and the City of Seattle, at the request of the Office of City Auditor, have undertaken a review of the current literature in the field.

 This website was originally created in 2013 by Cody Telep in collaboration with Charlotte Gill and David Weisburd.
 The website was initially released by the Office of City Auditor in November 2014.
-The website was updated by Cody Telep in Spring 2016 with new studies and research findings.
+The website was updated by Cody Telep in Spring 2016 and Spring 2018 with new studies and research findings.

 How did we evaluate the literature?